slgraff/2016--April--iOS/00--This-is-Heavy/README.md

 * [ ] Watch _The Long Run_ Videos on [Delve.tv](http://delve.tv)
    * [ ] [_The Long Game_, part 1](http://delve.tv/the-long-game-part-one/)
    * [ ] [_The Long Game_, part 2](http://delve.tv/the-long-game-part-2/)
+* [ ] Complete the [Swift Basics](http://teamtreehouse.com/library/swift-basics) course on Treehouse.
+   * [ ] Take a screenshot of your points earned for the course and add it as a comment to your *WIP Issue*
 * [ ] Look at the Prework-A file for instructions on how to complete the Counter app.
+   * [ ] Your counter app files should be added to your TIY-Assignments repo.
+Because you previously added a link to your repo to your *WIP Issue*, I will be able to see your progress as you go.
+Be sure to commit/push the changes you make as you work on the app.

 ## Extracurricular Activities